18 Effective Email List Ideas for Romance Authors

 18. Ask for Readers’ Help

-Years ago, Amazon didn’t have a lot of money to market.
-But they new people talked about books they loved, so they decided to give readers a small commission for recommending books.
-By asking readers to do what they already did, plus get paid, Amazon ultimately grew to the behemoth is it today.
+Years ago, Amazon didn’t have much money to market.
+But they knew people talked about books they loved, so they decided to give readers a small commission for recommending books.
+By asking readers to do what they already did, plus get paid, Amazon ultimately grew to the behemoth it is today.
 You may not become Amazon, but you can capitalize on readers’ love of books and their eagerness to support authors they love.
 How?

-- When you have a release, ask your readers to help spread the word about it.
+• When you have a release, ask your readers to help spread the word.

 As a reminder, you won’t do all 18 of these ideas each week.
 Instead, use this list to plot your emails, mixing things up so it’s interesting and rewarding for your subscribers.